Sutherland spaceport: Overview

-The facility would be operated by a commercial Launch Pad Operator, who has yet to be appointed.
-The proposed spaceport is expected to employ some 40 people directly and with another 400 jobs supported indirectly.
-It will be built through the local development agency, the Highlands and Islands Enterprise (HIE).
+The facility would be operated by a commercial Launch Pad Operator, and Orbex was given a lease to both build and operate the spaceport in 2022.
+The proposed spaceport was expected to employ some 40 people directly and with another 400 jobs supported indirectly.
+Initial development was through the local development agency, the Highlands and Islands Enterprise (HIE).

-The submitted planning application shows that the spaceport will host a planned new rocket called Prime by the startup company Orbex.
+The submitted planning application shows that the spaceport would host a planned new rocket called Prime by the startup company Orbex.
 The facility was originally planned to be shared by both Orbex and Lockheed Martin, and to potentially use two separate launch pads, as the two rockets use different propellants.
 However, the final planning application includes only one launch pad.
-In October 2020, the UK Space Agency announced that Lockheed Martin had selected Shetland Space Centre on Unst, while Orbex will remain at Sutherland.
+In October 2020, the UK Space Agency announced that Lockheed Martin had selected Shetland Space Centre on Unst, while Orbex remained at Sutherland.

 Location

 The location at A' Mhòine peninsula was considered alongside two other Scottish locations: Unst, Shetland and North Uist, Western Isles, and is the only one of these three on the mainland.
 For all three locations the particular value is in having a clear northern coast which allows rockets to launch due north without problems from land areas under the flight path.
 The northerly flight path can place small satellites into polar orbit and Sun-synchronous orbit.
 The site is 35 mi from the closed Dounreay nuclear research reactor, and HIE is seeking £5 million of Nuclear Decommissioning grants to offset the loss of Dounreay jobs.

 The nearest community to the spaceport is the crofting township of Talmine, alongside the Kyle of Tongue, with a population of 200.
 The space hub proposed site is within the 2,464 acre Melness Crofters Estate, of which 13 acres will be leased to HIE and enclosed to secure the spaceport infrastructure.
 The surrounding land is common grazing for the crofters, who will be required (with due compensation) to clear livestock from a wider exclusion zone on launch days.
 Permission has been granted for a maximum of 12 launches per year from the spaceport.